Rent safe and private dog parks hosted by locals

 • Color: White, tan, black, brown, mixed

 According to 452 Sniffspot community users who shared real-world data about their American Staffordshire Terrier, we learned these dogs are playful, friendly, and loyal.
+Unlike barkless breeds, AmStaffs may be vocal, but they’re not typically excessive barkers.

 The American Staffordshire Terrier is very friendly and social with strangers and very friendly and social with children.
 When living with an American Staffordshire Terrier, 81% of our owners said a large house with a fenced yard is the best environment.
 Additionally, 32% of owners said an apartment or condominium with regular walks is also acceptable.

-American Staffordshire Terrier History and Origin
+History of the American Staffordshire Terrier

 Originally bred in England for blood sports like bull-baiting, these dogs were crossed with terriers to enhance their agility and fighting prowess.
 Despite their fighting origins, they were selectively bred to be human-friendly, as dogs that harmed people during fights were eliminated.
 When these dogs arrived in the United States, they were used for fighting but also found roles as versatile working dogs on the new American frontier.